-Welcome to the Director of Studies’ page of the TBS website.
+Welcome to the Primary section of the TBS website

 At TBS we use the English school system model of naming year groups.
 There are fifteen year groups at TBS and each year group fits in to one of six Key Stages.
 The structure is as follows:

-- Early Years and Foundation Stage – Nursery and Foundation classes
+- Early Years and Foundation Stage – Foundation 1 and Foundation 2

 - Key Stage One – Years 1 and 2